raspberrypilearning/animated-story/en/step_6.md

 title: Why does the text go behind the heading?
 ---

 You can use the `z-index` property to make elements appear in front of or behind each other.
 You can think of z-index as layers.
-Find the `.heading` selector at the end of the `style.css` file.
+Find the `h1` selector in the `style.css` file.
 The selector styles the heading so its z-index is `1`, meaning it's z-index is higher than the other elements', (which are set to `0` by default) meaning it appears in front of them, on the top layer.

 **Test:**

-+ Set the `z-index` property of the `.heading` selector to `-1`.
++ Set the `z-index` property of the `h1` selector to `-1`.
 + Click the **Run** button.
 + Scroll down.